MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 It is not meant to be used for production as in a default DB2 installation, many privileges are granted to PUBLIC.

 ### Creating the Oracle database tables with Ant tasks
-Use Ant tasks that are provided with MobileFirst Server installation to create the Oracle database tables.
+Use Ant tasks that are provided with {{ site.data.keys.mf_server }} installation to create the Oracle database tables.

 When you enter the Oracle user name in Ant file, it must be in uppercase.
 If you have an Oracle database user (FOO), but you enter a user name with lowercase (foo), the **configureDatabase** Ant task considers it as another user.
 Unlike other tools for Oracle database, the **configureDatabase** Ant task protects the user name against automatic conversion to uppercase.